lcmmichielsen/scHPL/README.md

 from build_classifier import *
 tree = train_tree(data, labels, tree, classifier = 'svm_occ', dimred = True)
 ```
 This function assumes that data is matrix (cells x genes) and the labels are a 1D vector.
 If you want to train the tree with a linear SVM for each node instead of a one-class SVM, ```classifier = 'svm'``` can be used.
-The parameter ```dimred``` indicated whether dimensionality reduction is applied.
+The parameter ```dimred``` indicates whether dimensionality reduction is applied.

 #### Training a classifier with progressive learning
 If you have multiple labeled datasets, the ```train_hierarchical_classifier``` function from ```train_hierarchical_classifier.py``` can be used to construct and train a classification tree: